jinlun8823/T-FGMdataandprogram/README.txt

 	This document is the related procedure for the paper "Trustworthy Flight Guidance Method for Civil Aircraft Autonomous Operation Based on 4D Trajectory - A Case Study of COMAC C919".
 We provide the main original data, Python code files, as well as related graphics and simulation programs in these files.

-	(1) File "1.OriginalATCdataAndProcess" is the text of the original controllor's instruction data, and the corresponding data processing programs.
+	(1) File "1.OriginalATCdataAndProcess" is the text of the original controller's instruction data, and the corresponding data processing programs.

 	(2) File "2.
 SetorsAndAirroutes of China"  includes the data of China's control areas, air-routes, and the corresponding decoding and visualization programs.